rutikkpatel/JavaScript_Programs/README.md

 # JavaScript_Programs
-All Programs and files Which are made using JavaScript only
+All Programs and files Which are made using JavaScript

 ## ✍ Designed By [Rutik Patel](https://rutikkpatel.github.io/Portfolio1/)